EFTEC/example.cupcakes/README.md

 ![docs/composer_require.jpg](docs/composer_require.jpg)

-It will download the next 3 libraries:
+It will download the next three libraries:

 * eftec/bladeone for the templates
 * eftec/daoone for the database (if we want to use the database)
-* eftec/documentstoreone if we want to use the filesystem (instead of database)
+* eftec/documentstoreone if we're going to use the filesystem (instead of the database)

-They will be stored in the folder
+They will be stored in the folder:

 📁 \vendor

 ## OK, let's code (Mysql Version)

-We have two version of the same project, one uses mysql while the other relies on the file system.
+We have two versions of the same project; one uses MySql while the other relies on the file system.

-This first version uses MySql and we will use the file app.php to access to the database.
+This first version uses MySql, and we will use the file app.php to access the database.
 You could change the database.

 ### Application file (app.php)